TheMarlboroMan/2dengine/README.md

 - Streamline the experience of creating a 2dgame by providing a set of commonly used tools.

+## what I don't want is

+- To replace the DFW jumpstart.
+That should be still usable and this library should be pluggable into it.

 ## namespaces of d2d

 ### audio